This article will describe the Everest Base Camp Trek Packing List for Female Trekkers.

-Icebreakers is suggested because they don’t smell as nasty.
+Icebreakers are suggested because they don’t smell as nasty.
 You’ll have to wear the same shirts for a few days in a row because you won’t be able to do much washing during the trek.

 c.
 Long-sleeve shirts

-This is also suggested an Icebreaker one because they’re the most preferable.
+This is also suggested as an Icebreaker one because they’re the most preferable.
 They are very comfortable, warm you when it is cold, cool you when it is warm.
 More importantly, you don’t smell like a beast after those long our treks.

 d.
 Pairs of socks

-You are required to buy two lining socks, two cool-max trekking socks and two padded trekking socks.
+You are required to buy two lining socks, two cool-max trekking socks, and two padded trekking socks.
 You won’t have to wear lining socks under these.
 Remember, to buy hiking socks to prevent blister to make your trek comfortable.

 e.
 Pairs of breathable underpants –